-There are two categories of compensatory damages -- those that compensate for economic losses and those that compensate for non-economic losses.
+There are two categories of compensatory damages: those that compensate for economic losses and those that compensate for non-economic losses.

 Cost of disability.
-If your injury requires that you change your lifestyle in some way, you may be entitled to any expenses you incur in making those adjustments.
+If your injury or illness requires that you change your lifestyle in some way, you may be entitled to any expenses you incur in making those adjustments.
 If, for example, you need to hire someone to perform household chores or you have to renovate your living space to accommodate a loss of mobility, you will want to include these costs in your demand for compensation.

 Property loss or repair.
 If the defective product in your case caused the destruction of your property, you may be entitled to the cost of repair or replacement.

-Non-economic losses, sometimes called "general damages" or "non-monetary losses," compensate plaintiffs for those aspects of an injury that are more difficult to quantify, such as physical or emotional suffering.
+Non-economic losses, sometimes called "general damages" or "non-monetary losses," compensate plaintiffs for those aspects of an injury or illness that are more difficult to quantify, such as physical or emotional suffering.
 Pain and suffering and loss of consortium are the two most common examples of non-economic losses.